-The Chef Knife Showdown: Santoku vs. Chef’s Knife
+The Chef Knife Showdown: The Santoku Knife vs. The Chef’s Knife

 In the world of performance cutlery, there are two types of chef knives that serve as multipurpose tools in the kitchen: the classic Western-style chef’s knife and the Japanese-style Santoku knife.
 While both chef knives are similar in purpose, they definitely have their differences, from shape and design to cutting styles and techniques.

-The Santoku Knife vs. The Chef’s Knife: What’s the Difference?
+The Chef’s Knife vs. The Santoku Knife: What’s the Difference?

 What is a Chef’s Knife?

-Often referred to as the most important tool in the kitchen, the Western-style chef’s knife comes with many uses in the kitchen.
-Designed specifically for the “pinch grip”, the double bevel blade measures anywhere between 8 and 12 inches long from the heel to the tip, while the cutting edge features a generous curve (known as the “belly”) and is designed for the rocking motion known in the culinary world as the “rock chop”.
-This technique involves anchoring the tip of your knife on the cutting board as you rock the knife up and down, using your guide hand (which should be in “claw position” with fingers curled under) to push the ingredient forward between each cut.
+The cutting edge of the chef’s knife also features a generous curve known as the “belly” and is designed for the rocking technique known in the culinary world as the “rock-chop” and makes slicing through ingredients a breeze.
+This technique involves anchoring the tip of your knife on the cutting board as you rock the knife up and down through ingredients while using your guide hand (which should be in the “claw position” with fingers curled under) to push the ingredient forward between each cut.

-Different parts of the chef’s knife are used for different tasks as well.
-The heavy-duty heel of the blade is great cutting through thick slabs of meat and dense fruits and vegetables like squashes and melons, while the pointed tip is perfect for detailed work like scoring meat and trimming fat.
-Some chef’s also use the flat of the blade to gently crush ingredients like garlic.
+Different parts of the chef’s knife are used for different tasks, as well.
+The heavy-duty heel of the blade is great for cutting through thick slabs of meat and even bones, as well as dense fruits and vegetables like squashes and melons, while the pointed tip is perfect for detailed work like scoring meat and trimming fat.
+Some chefs also use the flat of the blade to gently crush ingredients like garlic.